isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 A `joining_thread` is a thread that joins at the end of its scope.
 Detached threads are hard to monitor.
-It is harder to ensure absence of errors in detached threads (and potentially detached threads)
+It is harder to ensure absence of errors in detached threads (and potentially detached threads).

 ##### Example, bad